Rüsselsheim massacre: Shot down

-On the afternoon of August 24, 1944, an American B-24 bomber named Wham!
+On the afternoon of August 24, 1944, an American B-24J-135-CO Liberator bomber, serial number 42-110107 and nicknamed Wham!
 Bam!
 Thank You Ma'am, commanded by 2nd Lt.
-Norman J. Rogers Jr, was shot down while taking part in an attack on an airfield in Hanover and the crew parachuted down near Hutterup.
-One lookout alerted both the local fire brigade and the military detachment at the nearby airfield and patrols were dispatched to find the downed Americans.
-One of the nine airmen, Staff Sgt.
-Forrest W. Brininstool, had serious flak injuries to his abdomen.
-After landing on the farm, he was given first aid by an elderly couple and in return, Brininstool gave them his silk parachute, a valuable item for peasants.
+Norman J. Rogers Jr, was seriously damaged by German antiaircraft fire while taking part in an attack on an airfield in Hanover and the entire crew bailed out near Hutterup.
+A lookout alerted both the local fire brigade and the military detachment at the nearby airfield and patrols were dispatched to find the downed Americans.
+One of the nine airmen, S/Sgt.
+Forrest W. Brininstool, had serious injuries to his abdomen.
+After landing on the farm, he was given first aid by an elderly couple, and in return, Brininstool gave them his silk parachute, a valuable item for peasants.
 Within a few hours, most of the crew were captured by German personnel and taken into an interrogation room in the town hall in Greven.
 After that, most of the crew members, including Rogers, were taken to an air base near the town where they slept for the night.
 On the insistence of Rogers, Brininstool was taken to a medical clinic by German troops, where he was operated on for shrapnel wounds, then was moved to a hospital in Münster to undergo a second operation.

 The next morning, Brininstool still remained behind in the hospital while the others were loaded onto a train for a trip south to the Dulag Luft in Oberursel, north of Frankfurt.
-At every stop along the way, after German civilians noticed the Americans on the train, crowds would form at the windows, shouting in anger at the "terror flyers" and shaking their fists, spitting on the windows.
+At every stop along the way, after German civilians noticed the Americans on the train, crowds would form at the windows, shouting in anger at the "terror flyers," shaking their fists, and spitting at them.

-On the night of August 25, the RAF sent 116 Avro Lancasters to Rüsselsheim in order to attack the Opel factory on a bombing mission, dropping 674 907 kg (2,000 lb) bombs and more than 400,000 incendiaries on the city, destroying the plant and damaging the railtracks, more by far than any previous air raid on Rüsselsheim in World War II.
-Towards the end of the bombing raid, a German air raid warden, Josef Hartgen, mobilized residents in Rüsselsheim to put out the fires in their homes.
+On the night of August 25, the RAF sent 116 Avro Lancasters to Rüsselsheim in order to attack the Opel factory on a bombing mission, dropping 674 907 kg (2,000 lb) bombs and more than 400,000 incendiaries on the city, destroying the plant and damaging the rail tracks, more by far than any previous air raid on Rüsselsheim in World War II.
+Toward the end of the bombing raid, a German air raid warden, Josef Hartgen, mobilized residents in Rüsselsheim to put out the fires in their homes.